steavot/apres-ski/DESIGN.md

 The docker command needed to run each containers can be documented in this repo, and/or on dockerhub.

-This way, environments won't get bloted with things they don't need.
+This way, environments won't get bloated with things they don't need.
 I can imagine having several different of these environments open, while working on a project with multiple languages.

 As for specific dependencies of projects:  Projects should atleast have a file defining dependencies.
 Better yet they'll have defined a bespoke image to build, run tests and/or deploy in.
 Setting up the base-dev to run docker-in-docker will accommodate for this.